mrohad/Alligator/README.markdown

 When one is writing a script nested to the <? some;JavaScript;Code;In Here;?> tags

-He/She can use the following implicit functions/variables:
+He/She can use the following implicit functions/variables over the context object:

-- `request` for handling the request
+- `context.request` for handling the request
-- `request.parameters` to read and write request post/get parameters
+- `context.request.parameters` to read and write request post/get parameters
-- `responseHead.header` to add headers of the response (e.g. responseHead.header["set-cookie"] = "..";)
+- `context.responseHead.header` to add headers of the response (e.g. responseHead.header["set-cookie"] = "..";)
-- `responseHead.status` to change the HTTP response status
+- `context.responseHead.status` to change the HTTP response status
-- `commands.write(str)` to add string to the response body (or instead one can use the <?=str?> tag)
+- `context.write(str)` to add string to the response body (or instead one can use the <?=str?> tag)
-- `commands.forward(other.jssp)` to forward the request and response to another server-side resource
+- `context.forward(other.jssp)` to forward the request and response to another server-side resource
-- `commands.sendRedirect(url)` to send HTTP redirect response back to the client
+- `context.sendRedirect(url)` to send HTTP redirect response back to the client
-- `lib.filename.member` to access whatever lib one has loaded
+- `context.lib.filename.member` to access whatever lib one has loaded
-- `session.set(key,value,callbackFunc)` to put anything on the HttpSession
+- `context.session.set(key,value,callbackFunc)` to put anything on the HttpSession
-- `session.get(key,callbackFunc)` to get anything from the HttpSession
+- `context.session.get(key,callbackFunc)` to get anything from the HttpSession
-- `application.set(key,value,callbackFunc)` to put anything on the application context
+- `context.application.set(key,value,callbackFunc)` to put anything on the application context
-- `application.get(key,callbackFunc)` to get anything from the application context
+- `context.application.get(key,callbackFunc)` to get anything from the application context

 #Examples
 Ex1.jssp:
 	<? var a = 1+1;?><br/>
-	<? write(a);?>
+	<? context.write(a);?>
 Translates to:
 	<br/>2
 Once can achieve the same thing using Ex2.jssp